Carleton College: Academics

 Carleton is a small, liberal arts college offering 33 different majors and 39 minors, and is accredited by the Higher Learning Commission.
-Students also have the option to design their own major.
+Students also have the option to design their own major, although gaining approval for a special major petition is infrequent, and requires approval by the Academic Standing Committee (ASC).
 Ten languages are offered: Spanish, French, German, Chinese, Japanese, Russian, Arabic, Latin, Greek, and Hebrew.
 The academic calendar follows a trimester system in which students usually take three classes per 10-week term.
+As of January 2026, Computer Science is the most popular major, with 147 declared majors in the combined classes of 2026 and 2027.
+Biology is the second most common major with 123 students, followed by Psychology with 97 students.

 Carleton's graduation requirements are designed to expose students to a wide variety of disciplines independent of their selected major subject.
 Degree students are required to demonstrate proficiency in a second language (which can be achieved through testing, placement examinations, or classes at Carleton).
 All first-year non-transfer students are assigned to an Argument and Inquiry (A&I) seminar in their first term.
 During their studies, students are required to take a writing-rich course, three quantitative reasoning encounters (courses in which students work with quantitative data and arguments), four terms of physical education activity, as well as courses in international studies, intercultural domestic studies, humanistic inquiry, literary/artistic analysis, arts practice, science with lab, formal or statistical reasoning, and social inquiry.

 Studying abroad is common at Carleton: 76% of the senior class of 2018 studied abroad at least once over their four years.
 Carleton offers a number of its own programs each year, which are led by Carleton faculty and available only to Carleton students.
 In 2017–2018, 17 such programs were offered.
 Although many students opt to go on a Carleton-specific program, because full financial aid and academic credits can transfer to other programs, many students choose to study with other schools or organizations.

 Admissions

 Admission to Carleton has been categorized as "most selective" by U.S. News & World Report.
-The class of 2028 admittance rate was 17.9% of all applicants, making Carleton the most selective college in Minnesota.
+The class of 2029 admittance rate was 20%, making Carleton the most selective college in Minnesota.

 Carleton has a history of enrolling students who are in the National Merit Scholarship Program, often enrolling more than any other liberal arts college in the nation.
 The class of 2026 included 38 National Merit Scholars.